fluent/fluentd-docs-gitbook/plugins/input/udp.md

 |:-----|:--------|:--------|
 | size | 4096    | 0.14.14 |

-The maximum number of bytes for message.
+The maximum number of bytes for the message.

 ### `remove_newline`